levinas/francisella_project/README.md

 Each isolate is associated with two paired-end libraries.
-The number of SNPs estimated through read mapping is shown in the format of `# raw SNPs / filtered SNPs`.
+The number of SNPs estimated through read mapping is shown in the format of `# filterd SNPs / # raw SNPs`.
 The minimum variant fraction for filtered SNPs is 0.3.

 ### Analysis